ha7ilm/openwebrx/.github/ISSUE_TEMPLATE/bug_report.md

 **Versions**
 What version of OpenWebRX are you running?
 (Check on startup, or see `owrx/version.py`.
 If a `-dev` version is used, ideally state the commit the issue is appearing on)

+**Log messages**
+Are there any relevant messages relating to the bug in the output / log of OpenWebRX?
+(On most installations, the log should be available using the command `sudo journalctl -u openwebrx`)

 **Additional context**
 Add any other context about the problem here.